jakzo/BoneworksAsl/README.md

 1. Put them both in your `LiveSplit/Components` directory
 1. Edit your layout in LiveSplit and add a "scriptable autosplitter" which points to `boneworks_openvr.asl`
+1. Edit splits and deactivate the default Boneworks autosplitter

 ## Lore